 ‘When another writer in another house is not free, no writer is free.’ – Orhan Pamuk

-The Writers in Prison Committee of PEN International works on behalf of persecuted writers worldwide.
+The Writers in Prison Committee (WiPC) of PEN International works on behalf of persecuted writers worldwide.
 It was established in 1960 in response to increasing attempts to silence voices of dissent by imprisoning writers and journalists.

 The Committee’s Rapid Action Network Alerts provide details of cases of individuals whose lives and liberty are being threatened and makes specific suggestions for action.